canonical/checkbox/docs/tutorial/using-checkbox/test-report.rst

          ├── junit
          └── attachments

+Let's explore each of the submission files together!

 ``html``
     Open HTML files with your preferred web browser, you will see a System Testing Report with the following sections.